Impulse706/Steam-for-Nintendo-Switch/README.md

 GUIDE

+ (Head to the Releases page and downloadn the latest version).

 1. Once you have downloaded the .DOCX file, copy and paste the entire script to a new notepad.
 2. Drag and drop the saved notepad file onto a USB drive.
 3. Plug in the USB into your Switch.